 The more persistent your asthma, the stronger your inhalers and bronchodilators need to be.
 Are you using one that’s strong enough?

 Severe asthmatics need stronger anti-inflammatory inhalers and long acting bronchodilators, but they may also need some other medications like oral steroids and Xolair.

 Chronic Obstructive Pulmonary Disease, or COPD, is a group of lung diseases that causes breathing difficulties and airflow obstruction.
 Severe asthma, emphysema, and chronic bronchitis are included in this group, and are most commonly diagnosed in people between ages 50 and 74, current and former smokers, people with a history of severe asthma or a family history of COPD, and those with long-term exposure to airborne irritants.

 Symptoms of COPD include:

-To learn more about this pulmonary disease, medication options currently available and referral options for this condition, contact us today!
+To learn more about this pulmonary condition, medication options currently available and referral options for this condition, contact us today!